- David B Riley

 “Oh, that’s just for the regulators.”
-Dragon stared at her again, then finally said, “Here at Gompers, everyone starts
+Dragon stared at her again, then finally said, “Here at Gompers, everyone starts out as an

-obviously.
-But, for some of our employees, their careers may take a different track.”
+some of our employees, their careers may take a different track.”

 “Un, I’m not sure I understand?
 I just started two days ago,” Sarah pointed out.

 “I know that.
 Time is irrelevant, Miss Meadows.
-The important thing for all of our employees is that they achieve
+The important thing for all of our employees is that they achieve their full